 Party loyalists who argue that Corbyn worked so very hard during the campaign and did well to get 63-65% of Labour supporters (estimates vary) to vote Remain, are a bit like doctors who insist that the operation was a complete success until they’re forced to admit that the patient died.
 Labour – or at least the party leadership – seems to have repeated the same mistake Ed Miliband made in 2015: assuming that assembling a 35% voting bloc of trade union members, students, ethnic minority voters and middle-class liberals would be enough to carry the Remain camp over the line.
 Notwithstanding the fact that a 50% voting bloc is required to win a binary referendum (very different from a multi-party election) this strategy had a second, fatal flaw.

 Assembling such a winning coalition could have been possible (or even easy) if Labour had started speaking up more loudly about the benefits of EU membership – consumer rights, employment protection and environmental standards for starters – years ago, rather as an afterthought during a referendum campaign.
-If Labour voters had been clearer about where the party stood, and the leader had lead the party rather than reluctantly followed it, the disaster of Brexit could have been avoided.
+If Labour voters had been clearer about where the party stood, and the leader had led the party rather than reluctantly followed it, the disaster of Brexit could have been avoided.

 Instead, throughout the campaign both Labour, and the cross-party Remain campaign, were defensive about Europe or scaremongering about the risks of Brexit, rather than telling a positive story.
-Rather than defend freedom of movement, or suggest reforms, Corbyn said almost nothing other than the unhelpful truism that staying in the EU under current rules mean that freedom of movement cannot be curtailed.
+Rather than defend freedom of movement, or suggest reforms, Corbyn said almost nothing other than the unhelpful truism that staying in the EU under current rules means that freedom of movement cannot be curtailed.
 It never occurred to him that Labour should be talking to other centre-left parties across Europe about common proposals for reform that pander to neither racism nor nationalism.